cscart/docs/en/user_guide/mobile_app/faq.rst

 What Data Do You Need to Build a Mobile Application?
 ----------------------------------------------------

-Most of the data described below is collected via the **Mobile Application** add-on along with the colors of your future app:
+Most of the data described below is provided via the **Mobile Application** add-on along with the colors of your future app:

 #. **Images:**